 Treatment depends on the type of eating disorder you have.
 It will usually involve some kind of talking therapy.

 You may need regular health checks if it is having an impact on your physical health.

 Guided self-help programmes can help with bulimia and binge eating.

 Most people have one-to-one therapy but group therapy may also be an option.

 Learn more about talking therapies

 What causes eating disorders?

-We don't know exactly what causes eating disorders.
+We do not know exactly what causes eating disorders.